danrahn/PlexWeb/includes/mdHelp.md

 1. HTML tags are generally not allowed, but two are allowed:
   1. Line Breaks - `<br>` or `<br />` will insert an additional line break
   2. HTML comments - Anything between `<!--` and `-->` will be ignored and unescaped, acting exactly like an HTML comment
+2. Potential improvements:
+  1. Processing lists could be more efficient.
+Currently we first look for the bounds of the entire table, then go through all the same text again looking for the individual ListItems.
+Would be better to cache the ListItems along the way

 ## Issues
 1. No major issues/deficiencies are currently known, but many smaller bugs/quirks exist that are too trivial/transient to list here.